 I try to keep a few stock guitars that I've made for demonstration.
-Currently, a new 2017 model 12 fan-braced classical, an X-braced classical guitar, and a 1940 Bream/Hauser I copy.
+Currently, a new 2017 model 12 fan-braced classical, an X-braced classical, and a 1940 Bream/Hauser I copy.
 Click on photo to see more photos.

 Contact me if you would like to make an appointment to try them out.
 These guitars are also available for sale.

 Model 12 fan-braced classical

 This model employs my asymmetric 6-fan brace pattern.
 With spruce top and indian rosewood back and sides, it typifies my making style.
 Warmth of tone, clarity, good balance and evenness, sensitivity, wide tonal range and ease of playing are the hallmarks of this design.

 Copy of the 1940 Hermann Hauser I guitar played by Julian Bream for many years.

 This design produces a strong, supple sound, which is very well focused and balanced, and notable for remarkably well separated string voices, and consequent clarity across the whole range of the instrument.
 Depth and focus in the bass contrasts with the beautiful, clear trebles.
 It also has a wide tone palette between fingerboard and bridge, which lends itself to colourful, romantic and expressive playing.
 It's great clarity makes it ideal for baroque works too.